mmonj/class-notes/docs/CSCI 370 - Software Engineering/documents/lecture-12.md

 #### 1. **Eager Initialization**

-- Instance is created at **load time**.

 ```java
 private static NextId instance = new NextId();
 ```

+- Instance is created at load time.
-- Good when you always need the instance and it doesn't require parameters.
+- Suitable when the instance is always needed and simple to construct.

 #### 2. **Lazy Initialization**

-- Instance is created **on first use**.

 ```java
 private static DatabaseConnection connection = null;